 This article should help you identify what your agency needs to understand from a brief in order to deliver campaigns that meet your objectives.
 Our goal is to assist with clearer communication to help clients get better results.
 You can also share this with your agency if you feel they’re not quite “getting it”.

 Checklist for clients before you brief your agency

 There are some vital things you and your agency need to clear up and fully understand before a brief leaves the door.

 Remember that no advert can achieve everything.
 Though the ultimate aim for all marketing is to drive sales, that might not be the immediate goal of the creative content you’re putting out there.
-Make sure you and your agency are on the same page about what this specific piece of marketing is going to achieve - is this ad going to spread your brand, lead to more sales, drive social media followers?
-Understand this essential fact before you send the brief out.
+Make sure you and your agency are on the same page about what this specific piece of marketing content is going to achieve - is this ad going to spread the word about your brand, lead to more sales or drive social media followers?
+Understanding your goals is an essential first step before your put together your brief.